chelseybaker/littleketo/_posts/2017-07-23-zucchini-lasagna.md

 * 12-15 ounces part-skim ricotta
 * 1/4 cup parmesean
 * 1 large egg
-* 16 oz shredded low moisture mozzarella cheese
+* 16 to 24 oz shredded low moisture mozzarella cheese (I tend to use 24, but I eat a bunch while I'm making it too 😳)

 The first two steps are taken directly from the Skinny Taste recipe:

 * (From Skinny Taste) In a medium sauce pan, brown meat and season with salt.
 When cooked drain in colander to remove any fat.
 * (From Skinny Taste) Add olive oil to the pan and saute garlic and onions about 2 minutes.
 Return the meat to the pan, add tomatoes, basil, salt and pepper.
 Simmer on low for at least 30-40minutes, covered.
 Do not add extra water, the sauce should be thick.
-* Heat your oven to 250 degrees.
+* While your sauce is cooking, heat your oven to 250 degrees.
 Slice your zucchini with [a mandoline](https://www.amazon.com/dp/B0000632QE/ref=cm_sw_r_cp_dp_T2_C5qDzbG19CPJ4).
 Place a paper towel on a cookie tray and layer the zucchini slices.
 Add a little bit of salt to each layer, then cover with a paper towel and layer the next round of zucchini slices.
-Cook for 10 minutes, flip them over (careful, the paper towels can be quite warm when they're wet!), and cook for another 10 minutes.
+Cook for 10-15 minutes, flip them over (careful, the paper towels can be quite warm when they're wet!), and cook for another 10-15 minutes.
 Soak up any leftover water
 * Preheat oven to 375 degrees
 * (From Skinny Taste) In a medium bowl mix ricotta cheese, parmesan cheese and egg.
 Stir well.
 * Layer your lasagna!